Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Dossier Center, a project initiated by Russian opposition figure Mikhail Khodorkovsky, found the addresses listed in a 434-page document titled "Special Group," posted on the Moscow City Hall website, Newsweek reported on October 2.

-The list of addresses reportedly includes a series of top-secret government facilities, homes of officers from Russia’s GRU military intelligence agency and President Vladimir Putin’s secret service, an ammunition depot, and more.
-The list also includes details about two apartments linked to Russia’s Foreign Intelligence Service.
+The list of addresses is said to include a series of top-secret government facilities, the homes of officers of Russia's military intelligence agency (GRU) and President Vladimir Putin's secret service, an ammunition depot, and more.
+The list also includes details about two apartments linked to Russia's Foreign Intelligence Service.
 Such details are considered state secrets by law, the Dossier Center said.

 Russian President Vladimir Putin